StrucEng-Library-kfmresearch/strucenglib-website/docs/strucenglib_snippets/load_generators/area_load_generator_elements.md

 are saved in a Rhino layer, where it can be easly plotted on the  can be

 ## Example
 A working example is found under TBD.
+A Video will follow soon.

 ## Source Code
 The function ``area_load_generator_elements`` is hosted on XX